Can You Sell a House With Mold? Yes, Here's How

 The Short Answer

 Yes, you can sell a house with mold.
-However, traditional buyers using mortgages usually can't complete the purchase until mold is professionally remediated.
-Selling to a cash buyer who purchases "as-is" is often the fastest, simplest path to closing.
+However, traditional buyers using mortgages often need the issue repaired or cleared before closing.
+Selling to a cash buyer who purchases "as-is" can be worth comparing before you spend money on remediation.

 In This Guide